mekkablue/Glyphs-Scripts/README.txt

 All "Distribute" scripts distribute all selected nodes horizontally or vertically, whatever is closer or what the script title says.
 All "Move" scripts move the selected glyph(s) up/down by the specified distance, similar to what (shift-)ctrl-cmd-left/rightarrow does.
 As shortcut, I recommend (shift-)ctrl-cmd-up/downarrow.
 Close all paths: Closes all open paths in the visible layers of all selected glyphs.
+Rotate around anchor: GUI for rotating glyphs or selections of nodes and components around a 'rotate' anchor.
+Allows to step and repeat.
+Requires Vanilla.

 Pixelfonts
 Align anchors to pixelgrid: Moves diacritic anchors onto the grid.
 Assumes a grid step of 50.